vnczalt-17/project_7/python/hands-on/flask-02-handling-routes-on-ec2-linux2/README.md

 - Write a template html file named `evens.html` which shows a list of even numbers from 1 to 10 under `templates` folder

-- Create a folder named `static` under `hands-on-flask-02-handling-routes-on-ec2-linux2` folder and create a text file named `mytext.txt` with *This is a text file in static folder* content.
+- Create a folder named `static` under `hands-on/flask-02-handling-routes-on-ec2-linux2` folder and create a text file named `mytext.txt` with *This is a text file in static folder* content.

-- Add and commit `app.py` and `mytext.txt` on local repo
+- Add and commit all changes on local repo

-- Push `app.py` and `mytext.txt` to remote repo `clarusway-python-workshop` on GitHub.
+- Push `app.py`, `greet.html`, `list10.html`, `evens.html`, and `mytext.txt` to remote repo `clarusway-python-workshop` on GitHub.

 ## Run the Hello World App on EC2 Instance